Guitar Technique – 60 Essential Scale Patterns

 Click to hear guitar techniques scale patterns 4

-It can be easier to run faster rhythms, such as 16th notes, through longer scales when first learning them.
+Here are 16th notes applied to a two-octave C major scale.
+It’s easier to run faster rhythms, such as 16th notes, through longer scales.

-Though the scale is longer, it gives you more time to get into a flow with the rhythms.
+Because the scale is longer, it gives you more time to get into a flow with these faster rhythms.

-Give 16th notes a try as they will challenge your technique, and increase your rhythmic knowledge at the same time.
+Give 16th notes a try as they challenge your guitar technique and increase your rhythmic knowledge at the same time.